 Never use a public computer you have to log onto with a library card or any kind of ID documents, or in a lcation you have to present ID to enter, as said before someone was once convicted of an ALF/ELF action based on having swiped a university ID to enter a library from with a claim of responsability originated.
 This was logged and the information presented to the cops and the courts.

 Instead, go where local cops won’t recognize your face on grainy, low-quality security camera footage, post your work, wipe your fingerprints, leave immediately.
 A Kinkos card bought with cash, used once, and then destroyed will leave no records other than any local copies of your work (on the machine) or security camera footage.
 Interestingly, all Kinko’s outlets in DC shut these machines down, going credit-card only, for one day on Sep 11, 2002.

-Note concerning public computers for Youtube posting: Youtube/Google may refuse to make an account for you from the library’s network, as more than 5 accounts will surely have already been made from it.
+Note concerning public computers for Youtube posting: Youtube/Google will refuse to make an account for you from the library’s network, as more than 5 accounts will surely have already been made from it.
 They will demand “sms verification,” meaning they demand a phone number and replying to a text message to activate the account.
 It is better to refuse this and not do business with Google, but if you must use Youtube, you will need to use a web site that offers one-use “phone numbers” that accept an SMS message and provide a Web interface to read the message.
 Google might try to stay ahead of this but the phone numbers constantly change.
 If this does not work, burn phones are always an option, though that makes using Youtube instead of some other video host very expensive.